Custom installation of Azure Active Directory Connect

-Verify federation login
+Verify federation sign-in

 Configure and verify pages

-The configuration happens on this page.
+The configuration happens on the Configure page.

-Data is now exported to Azure AD from this server.
+Data is now exported to Azure AD from the server.
 Make sure to disable the other server at the same time so only one server is actively exporting.

 For more information, see Staging mode.

 Azure AD Connect verifies the DNS settings when you select the Verify button.
 It checks the following settings:

 - Resolve federation FQDN: Azure AD Connect checks whether the DNS can resolve the federation FQDN to ensure connectivity.
 If Azure AD Connect can't resolve the FQDN, then the verification fails.
 To complete the verification, ensure that a DNS record is present for the federation service FQDN.